KASAULI TOURISM | TOURIST PLACES TO VISIT & TOUR PACKAGES

 Kasauli Weather: Summer: Maximum - 34°C and Minimum - 16°C

 Winter: Maximum - 22°C and Minimum - 4 °C

 At a distance of 25 km from Solan, 68 km from Shimla, 55 km from Chandigarh, 181 km from Dehradun, and 306 km from Delhi, Kasauli is a picturesque hill station in the Solan district of Himachal Pradesh.
 The town is a cantonment town of the Indian Army, having an elevation of 1,900 m above sea level.
-It is one of the top hill resorts near Delhi and also one of the best Himachal tourist places.
+It is one of the top 2 day trip near Delhi and also one of the best Himachal tourist places.

 The name Kasauli came from Kausalya, a mountain stream which flows between Kasauli and Jabli.
 The serene place of Kasauli has been mentioned in the epic Ramayana.
 The town is famous for its lush green and picturesque surroundings of the mountains and its quiet and tourist friendly locals.
 Kasauli also has a Pasteur Institute founded in 1900 to produce rabies vaccine and at the same time it also treats Hydrophobia disease.
 The town is also home to Kasauli Brewery, which is the highest brewery and distillery in the world.
 Christ Church and Baptist Church are amazing examples of classical Gothic style of architecture.
 The churches have beautiful stained glass windows, a common feature of churches built in the British colonial era.